 The fact that the sites listed above have been specifically identified does not mean that SPA birds will not be found elsewhere and all allocated sites (or windfall sites) that are sufficiently large (e.g. at least 1ha) and with suitable habitat should be subject to appropriate levels of passage/wintering bird survey to support planning applications.
-However, the sites above are those which can be identified as most likely to act as functionally-linked land based on available data.
+The sites above are therefore simply those which can be identified as most likely to act as functionally-linked land based on available data, and where further investigation, including wintering bird survey where appropriate, is recommended.
+The analysis of whether the habitat is potentially suitable as functionally-linked land has not played any part in the decision over whether or not sites should be allocated in the Local Plan.

 Since the original version of this HRA, St Helens Borough Council has updated Policy LPC06 Biodiversity and Geological Conservation to address this issue.
 This has been done by adding more specific wording to put stricter policy requirements in place.
 These require future development proposals both on allocated and non-allocated sites to adequately assess and mitigate loss of functionally-linked habitat, including the provision of alternative habitat where possible.
-The policy also states that project-level investigations for each of the sites listed above and on the preceding page (and any other relevant sites as they come forward) are required.
+The policy also states that projectlevel investigations for each of the sites listed above and on the preceding page (and any other relevant sites as they come forward) are required.
 The applicant will be required to provide evidence that the development will not result in an adverse effect on integrity.
 To prove this, a survey will be required to determine habitats and current use of the site to verify if the site is in fact suitable to support a significant population65 of designated bird features.
 Where habitats are suitable, non-breeding bird surveys will be required to determine if the site and neighbouring land constitute a significant area of supporting habitat.
 In line with other Merseyside Authorities, surveys will be required to be undertaken during autumn, winter and spring.
 If it is identified that habitat within the site or adjacent land supports significant populations of designated bird features, avoidance measures and mitigation will be required.
 Any planning application would be likely to require a project specific Habitats Regulations Assessment to ensure that the development does not result in adverse effects on integrity.

 St Helen's Council is also updating the current Biodiversity SPD to be adopted on adoption of the Local Plan (to be titled Nature Conversation SPD), this will include proposals for encouraging the preservation of functionally-linked land.
 While there are not currently any specific sites identified for mitigation, the Borough has a significant amount of available agricultural land that could be used for feeding for passage and overwintering birds (this is referred to in the SPD) and the suitability of these sites will be assessed at the planning application/ master planning stage when developers look to enter into management agreements with landowners if off-site / compensatory mitigation is required.
+Moreover, the Liverpool City Region has an agreed evidence base - the LCR Ecological Network - that clearly identifies opportunities for delivery of mitigation and habitat enhancement through the Nature Improvement Areas.
+This will facilitate a strategic approach to targeting and delivery of mitigation especially in those instances where there is insufficient land available within the proposed development site.
+This update of the Biodiversity SPD is referenced in new text inserted to Policy LPC06 of the Local